alexanderwasey/stupid-computer/README.md

 **To install** run
 `cabal install`
-from within the root directory of the project.
+from within the root directory.